 Termination Due to Death.
-If a named executive officer dies while he is an employee, then:
+If a named executive officer dies while he or she is an employee, then:

-• The executive is eligible for benefits under Johnson Controls Executive Survivor Benefits Plan if the Johnson Controls board of directors elected him or her as an officer prior to September 15, 2009.
+- The executive is eligible for benefits under Johnson Controls Executive Survivor Benefits Plan if the Johnson Controls board of directors elected him or her as an officer prior to September 15, 2009.
 Under the terms of the plan that were in effect at September 30, 2015, the beneficiaries of a named executive officer would receive a lump sum death benefit in an amount equal to three times the executive's final base salary if the executive dies prior to age 55, or two times the executive's base salary if the executive dies on or after age 55, plus an additional "gross-up" amount.
-As of September 30, 2015, the applicable multiples for the named executive officer are: Mr. McDonald-two times.
+As of September 30, 2015, the applicable multiples for Mr. McDonald (the only named executive officer who was eligible for benefits under the Johnson Controls Executive Survivor Benefits Plan) was two times.
 In addition, the beneficiaries of the executive officer would receive a continuation of the executive's base salary for a period of six months after the executive officer's death.
 During fiscal year 2009, the Executive Survivor Benefits Plan was frozen to limit participation to current elected officers.
-Officers elected after September 15, 2009, participate in regular group life insurance coverage.

-- The executive's beneficiaries will receive, at the end of the applicable performance period for each of the executive's annual and long-term bonus awards outstanding under the Omnibus Incentive Plan, a pro rata portion of the award amount the executive would have earned had he remained employed through the end of each such performance period, based on the company's actual performance. - The vesting of the executive's stock options will accelerate such that the options become immediately exercisable to the extent they would have vested during the one-year period after the date of death. - All of the executive's unvested shares of restricted stock and restricted stock units will vest; - The executive will earn performance-based share units that he held at prior to death based on actual performance at the end of the performance period, but will be prorated based on the number of days of employment during the performance period; and - All benefits and perquisites Johnson Controls provides will cease.
+Officers elected after September 15, 2009, participate in regular group life insurance coverage. - The executive's beneficiaries will receive, at the end of the applicable performance period for each of the executive's annual and long-term bonus awards outstanding under the Omnibus Incentive Plan, a pro rata portion of the award amount the executive would have earned had he remained employed through the end of each such performance period, based on the company's actual performance. - The vesting of the executive's stock options will accelerate such that the options become immediately exercisable to the extent they would have vested during the one-year period after the date of death. - All of the executive's unvested shares of restricted stock and restricted stock units will vest. - The executive will earn performance-based share units that he held at prior to death based on actual performance at the end of the performance period, but will be prorated based on the number of days of employment during the performance period. - All benefits and perquisites Johnson Controls provides will cease.